The Research Environment

 We offer a stimulating research environment, and research students play a central and highly valued role in the School’s research culture.
 Students are encouraged to participate fully in all of our academic activities, including regular informal research presentations.
 During their second and third years, students are encouraged to present research papers at research seminars, followed by the presentation of a revised version at national or international workshops, including the all-Wales research colloquia held at the residential conference centre at Gregynog.

-We run a Doctoral Training Programme (DTP) for all research students in their probationary year of study.
-The DTP is made up of two semesters of weekly workshops that have been designed to meet the training needs of research students.
+Our first year Postgraduate Researchers undertake a PGCert in Research Methodology.
+The PGert is made up of two semesters of weekly workshops and seminars that have been designed to meet the training needs of research students.
+The PGCert comprises 60 credits of modules relating to research designs, research philosophies, research methodologies, and presentation skills.

 Our aim is to provide an intellectually stimulating and supportive environment for postgraduate training.
 The emphasis is on small groups, close working relationships between research students and supervisors, and development towards full professional participation in the subject area.
 All research students are encouraged to play an active part in the intellectual and social life of the School.
 Research students make a significant contribution to the School’s high national and international reputation.